RuoranXu/RuoranXu.github.io/_pages/about.md

 I will visit Yale for several months in the summer to collaborate with Prof. [Arman Cohan](https://armancohan.com/) and [Yilun Zhao](https://yilunzhao.github.io/).
 Feel free to contact me if you are interested in my work.
 I'm willing to discuss with people from different backgrounds.-->

-My goal is to develop robust systems with sampling-based representations and continuous reasoning capabilities, and to control the capability boundaries of its performance.
+My goal is to develop robust intelligent systems with sampling-based representations and continuous reasoning capabilities, and to control the capability boundaries of its performance.
 I am active on both the methodology and application fronts.
 My explorations have spanned AI for formal reasoning, reinforcement learning, optimization theory and agent system.
+Feel free to contact me if you are interested in my work.
 <!--
 My research interests span AI for Verifiable Reasoning, AI for Scientific Discovery, multimodal large language models and Reinforcement learning.
 <!-->